rehypejs/rehype-dom/packages/rehype-dom-parse/readme.md

 ## What is this?

 This is like [`rehype-parse`][rehype-parse] but for browsers.
-It’s built on [`hast-util-from-dom`][hast-util-from-dom], which is a low level tool to turn DOM nodes into hast syntax trees.

 ## When should I use this?

 Use this package when you want to use `rehype-parse` solely in browsers.
 See [the monorepo readme][rehype-dom] for info on when to use `rehype-dom`.

+This plugin is built on [`hast-util-from-dom`][hast-util-from-dom], which is a low level tool to turn DOM nodes into hast syntax trees. rehype focusses on making it easier to transform content by abstracting such internals away.

 ## Install